-The ombudsman and his deputies are elected by the Croatian Parliament for a period of eight years with a goal to protect citizens from the human rights violations by the acts of the state bodies or the legal entities vested with public authority.
-It is the central body for tackling discrimination and performing the tasks of the National Preventive Mechanism against torture and other cruel, inhuman or degrading treatment or punishment.
+The ombudsman and his/her deputies are elected by the Croatian Parliament for a period of eight years.
+The ombudsman protects citizens from human rights violations resulting from actions of the state bodies or legal entities vested with public authority.
+The ombudsman's office is the central body for tackling discrimination and performing the tasks of the National Preventive Mechanism against torture and other cruel, inhuman or degrading treatment or punishment.
 In performing these tasks, the ombudsman is independent and autonomous.

 Protection of human rights

 In addition, the ombudsman checks the compliance of regulations with the Croatian Constitution and international conventions on the protection of human rights and may call on the Croatian Government to amend or adopt human rights-related regulations.
-He can also call on the Croatian Parliament to harmonise regulations with the Constitution and law.
-He has the right to initiate the proceedings before the Croatian Constitutional Court in order to examine compliance of laws and other regulations with the Croatian Constitution.
+The ombudsman can also call on the Croatian Parliament to harmonise regulations with the Constitution and law and has the right to initiate proceedings before the Croatian Constitutional Court in order to examine compliance of laws and other regulations with the Croatian Constitution.

 Promotion of human rights